 After you work on your operating expenses and budget, zoom out and consider your wider cash flow.
 Make sure that there are no kinks in the hose and that everything is moving as it should:

 Ensure that outstanding invoices are paid and the money is in transit.
 The larger a recession looms, the more important this is—in case some of the companies that owe you money may not be able to pay it in the future.

 Ensure that you’ve paid any invoices that you owe to others.
 This is good business in general, but it also helps ensure that your books are up-to-date.

 Work with your vendors to make sure that terms are agreeable for everyone during financially tough times.
 This might mean negotiating a different payment schedule or discussing the price of your service package.

-The goal of these activities is to ensure that your accounts and forecasts are reliable.
+These activities aim to ensure that your accounts and forecasts are reliable.
 This can go a long way toward reducing anxiety around economic downturns.

-During a recession, flexibility can be the critical factor that keeps your business operating profitably.
+During a recession, flexibility can be the critical factor in keeping your business profitable.
 This flexibility can take a number of different forms.
 Here are a few ideas:

 Spread out your client base.
-It’s always dangerous to have all your eggs in one basket, but during uncertain times, the risk is even greater.
+It’s always dangerous to have all your eggs in one basket, but the risk is even greater during uncertain times.
 A good rule of thumb is that no more than 25% of your revenue should come from a single client.
-This gives you a buffer and prevents a frantic scramble to make up the lost income.
+This gives you a buffer and prevents a frantic scramble to make up for the lost income.